-The Mermaid Liveaboards are amongst the finest dive vessels operating in Indonesia.
-Both the Mermaid I and II are known for their exemplary service, great food, high standards of service, comfort and, of course, exciting dive itineraries exploring some of Indonesia’s best dive locations.
-These modern vessels have been designed and built with diving in mind, with the company using its many years of experience running cruises in the past to create the perfect Indonesia liveaboard experience.
+The Mermaid Liveaboards are amongst the finest dive vessels operating in Indonesia – known for their exemplary service, great food, high standards of service, comfort, and exciting dive itineraries.
+These modern vessels have been designed and built specifically for diving, drawing on many years of experience to create the perfect Indonesia liveaboard adventure.

 Mermaid Liveaboards started life in Thailand where the company ran trips to the Similans and other locations.
 Using their experience and knowledge gained over many years, the company commissioned the build of the Mermaid 1 in 1999, launching the vessel two years later.
 Soon after, the company launched the Mermaid II, with its incredible above-deck cabins with panoramic sea views.
 Both boats were designed with diving in mind and feature broad dive decks at the stern with twin access ladders and plenty of room for dive gear and cameras.
 The Mermaid I and II now operate in Indonesia, but have kept hold of a few details from the past, in particular serving amazing Thai food alongside Indonesia and western dishes.